Sum of integers

 To find the general sum of an arithmetic progression

-We can replace k by n-k (commutative law):
+We can replace by (commutative law):

 Add these 2 together. (associative law)